514: No Such Thing As A Computer Tower

 Millimetres.
 Millimetres.

-It's amazing that picture of Earth from space, isn't it, where Canada is.
+It's amazing that picture of Earth from space isn't it where Canada is.

-Hundreds of miles.
+Hundreds of miles in space.

 I'm not underwhelmed.
 However, until the crust fully rebounds from the weight of these glaciers, Canada's landscape is missing the immense mass that caused its shape.